Skip to main content

 An advanced addition to Gmail Filters

-As you could see by now, email filters are fantastic for personal inboxes, helping you control and manage your inbox mainly because you handle just one mailbox.
+As you can see by now, email filters are fantastic for personal inboxes, helping you control and manage your inbox mainly because you handle just one mailbox.

-Drag works with its automations, very similar to Gmail filters indeed, but even more advanced.
+Drag works with its automation, very similar to Gmail filters indeed, but even more advanced.
 They help your team stay on the same page, making everything more straightforward and more understandable.

 Summarizing